 Too many downlights make for a glary, unpleasant work environment.
-Too few downlights create gaps between washes of light also creating an unpleasant work environment.
+Too few downlights create gaps between washes of light also creating an uneven light.
 Ensure you chat with an electrician or lighting consultant to ensure you are placing them at the correct distance.

 2. Task Lighting

 Task lighting is there to help you get your job in the kitchen done safely and efficiently.
 If you think of it as an OH&S problem to solve, that will help you determine the strength and position of task lighting in your kitchen.
-This type of kitchen lighting ensures you are able to prepare food safely and without impediment.
-It is also about convenience.
-If task lighting is too low accidents may occur because you simply can’t see what you are doing.
+This type of kitchen lighting ensures you can prepare food safely and without impediment.
+It is also about convenience; if task lighting is too low, accidents may occur because you simply can’t see what you are doing.
 If lighting is too glary accidents may happen because you need to squint to protect your eyes.

 How do I incorporate task lighting into my kitchen?

 Consider the main work areas in your kitchen.
-It is these areas that need to be appropriately lit to enable you to get food prep done safely and efficiently.
+It is these areas that need to be appropriately lit to enable you to prepare food safely and efficiently.